blockx3/helm_charts/README.md

 To use a Helm chart from this repository, `cd` into the project directory and run the following commands:

+1. Change the required valuse in the `values.yaml` file.

-1. Install the Helm chart:
+2. Install the Helm chart:
     ```sh
     helm install <any_name> ./
     ```